-Machine Operation Encoding
+Data Path Control Operation Encoding

-By now we have defined a complete functional data path with ports on each end and functional blocks through the center, as shown in Fig. 27.
-The op code bits required to control the data path and the phase of the clock on which they are latched are shown.
+By now we have defined a complete functional data path with ports on each end and functional blocks through the center, as shown in figure 27.
+The data path operation code bits required to control the data path and the phase of the clock on which they are latched are shown.
 There are forty-nine such bits together with the four asynchronous bits for latching and driving the pad to the external world.
 In addition, there are the carry-out wire and the sixteen literal wires.
 These sixty-six wires together with the thirty-two from the left and right port must go to and come from somewhere.
-Schemes for encoding internal machine operations into OP codes of various lengths are well known, and will not be discussed here.
-At one extreme all the OP code wires can be brought out to a microcode memory driven by a micro program counter and controller, in which case all operations which can be done by the machine may be done in parallel.
-The opposite extreme is to very tightly encode the operations of the machine into a predefined OP code set.
-In the present machine, this encoding would be most conveniently done by placing a programmable logic array or set of programmable logic arrays along the top and the bottom of the machine data path.
-A condensed OP code could then be fed to the programmable logic arrays which in turn sequence the data path through the microinstructions required for executing machine code.
+Schemes for encoding internal data path operations into microinstructions of various lengths are discussed in chapter 6.
+At one extreme all the data path control wires can be brought out to a microcode memory driven by a micro program counter and controller, in which case all operations which can be done by the data path may be done in parallel.
+The opposite extreme is to very tightly encode the operations of the data path into a predefined microinstruction set.
+In the present system, this encoding would be most conveniently done by placing a programmable logic array or set of programmable logic arrays along the top and the bottom of the data path.
+A condensed microinstruction could then be fed to the programmable logic arrays which would then decode the compact microinstruction into the data path operation code bits.